Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 races into half breed to strengthen their numbers.

 # Summoning a creature #
-* You can embark with Soul Wisps, those pets are used as a fodder for summoning.
-* Migrants and caravans will bring additional wisps.
-* In order to summon a creature, you must install a summoning circle and a pasture next to each other.
+* In order to summon a creature, you must build a summoning circle using a totem and a construction material.
-* Pasture one or more soul wisps next to the circle.
-* The soul wisp will be replaced with the target creature.
+* Various jobs require different items, select an unavailable task to see which one.
-* When possible, the resulting gender will be choosen randomly.
+* When applicable, the resulting gender will be choosen randomly.

 ## Summons for both civs ##
 * Nahash : Vermin hunting snake.
 It can be bred for its eggs.